elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ### Restore

+!!!note

+    If you are restoring an environment under a new domain name then there is a possibility to reconfigure image references with [Velero](https://velero.io/docs/main/restore-reference/#changing-poddeploymentstatefulsetdaemonsetreplicasetreplicationcontrollerjobcronjob-image-repositories), but ingresses must be updated manually.

 Restoring from a backup with Velero is meant to be a type of disaster recovery.
 **Velero will not overwrite existing Resources when restoring.**
 As such, if you want to restore the state of a Resource that is still running, the Resource must be deleted first.